shakebugs/shake-docs/docs/ios/configuration-and-data/disable.md

 You could never call the `Shake.start()` method for guests, but what if a user switches from host to guest mode?

 ## Disable
-Call the `Shake.setEnabled(false)` method wherever you want to in your app.
-Shake will be disabled immediately, which means:
+Set `Shake.isPaused` property to true wherever you find it appropriate in your app.
+Shake will be paused immediately, which means:

 * Shake can't be invoked any more.
 * Shake stops tracking all data.